Zenkiux/Zenkiux/README.md

 ## 🤝 **Let’s Collaborate!**

 I love working with other developers to **learn** and **build** amazing things.
-If you have a project in mind or want to solve some coding challenges together, hit me up!
+If you have a project in mind that could help me learn or want to solve some coding challenges together, hit me up!
 Let's create something awesome! 🔥

 ---